 Art’s Automotive services some Mazda models, but not all.
-We mostly repair the following models:
+The Mazda cars we repair are:

 If your Mazda isn’t on the list, please give us a call and we’ll let you know if we will service your Mazda.
 If not, we can offer you a referral to a good Mazda mechanic.